entrope/srnx/README.md

 Defined: {C,L,D,S}{1,2,5,6,7,8} plus P1 and P2
 Pattern: {C,D,L,P,S}{1,2,3,4,5,6,7,8}

-RINEX 3.04 defines 258 distinct observation codes, out of about 576 potential names (potentially 936 considering the whole alphabet).
+RINEX 3.05 defines 266 distinct observation codes, out of about 576 potential names (potentially 936 considering the whole alphabet as candidates for the third character).
+The number of observation codes defined for a given GNSS system is smaller: at most 120 (for BeiDou, considering the 1I/Q/X synonyms for 2I/Q/X).

-Defined: See the RINEX 3.xx specification.
+Defined: See the RINEX 3.0x and 4.00 specification.
 Pattern: {C,L,D,S}{1,2,3,4,5,6,7,8,9}{A,B,C,D,E,I,L,M,N,P,Q,S,W,X,Y,Z}

+RINEX 3.x and 4.x also allow receiver channel numbers to be recorded as pseudo-observables "X1 " through "X9 ", with blank attributes.

 ## Satellite indexing

 RINEX v2.11 defines four satellite system codes: G, R, S, E, and for GPS-only observation files, blank.
-RINEX v3.04 adds J, C, and I.
+RINEX v3.04 added J, C, and I.

 Letters plus space will be distinct in the five LSBs, allowing for easy lookup into a reasonably-sized table.